-limits its funding liquidity) and the moral hazard problem in the real asset market (which affects its asset quality) drives the underlying economics of the model.
-First, risk-shifting concerns constrain funding liquidity, thereby causing fire sales in the financial sector when an adverse economic shock arises.
-Cross-market arbitraging activity (which ensures that the expected returns in the two markets are the same) implies that the moral hazard problem in the real sector (effort-aversion) is in sync with risk-shifting problem in the financial sector.
+To summarize, an interaction between the funding illiquidity problem in the financial asset and the moral hazard problem in the loan market (which affects the underlying asset quality) drives the underlying economics of the model.
+First, funding illiquidity triggers fire sales in the financial sector when an adverse economic shock arises.
+Cross-market arbitraging activity (which ensures that the expected returns in the two markets are the same) implies that the moral hazard problem in loans to the real sector (effort-aversion) is in sync with funding illiquidity problem in the financial sector.